svaderia/svaderia.github.io/_posts/dsa/2024-05-28-notes-during-my-cp-journey.md

 * You should analyse the invariants of a tree before coming up with a solution.
 [Example Problem](https://codeforces.com/contest/1975/problem/E)
 * [CSES](https://cses.fi/) related notes are on [CSES Notes](/dsa/cses) page.

+## Topics
+These come up often in my rating range and I need to be good at them before being able to move upwards.
+I have started gathering this topics just now, based on the topics of the problem I am unable to solve.
+Idea is to go back and learn about these topics.

+- [X] Dynamic Programming
+- [X] BFS
+- [X] DFS
+- [ ] String Hashing
+- [ ] Sparse Table
+- [ ] Segment Tree
+- [ ] And more...